 Addresses ways in which gender and literacy practices intersect in various cultures and historical periods.
 Attention will be paid to the role of literature in formulating, subverting, or resisting gender norms.
 May be repeated for credit if topic differs.

-Explores the politics and practices that Black femmes, girls, and women engage in to make themselves “magically” real.
-(CD)
+Explores the politics and leadership practices of Black femmes, girls, and women and how they work to catalyze democratic change.
+(CD, POR)

 WGS 251.
 Race and Ethnic Diversity in America.
 (3 h)